itssamuelrowe/the-open-source-society/assignments/week-1/activity-set-2.md

 Given a positive integer n written as abcd... (a, b, c, d... being digits) and a positive integer p

-we want to find a positive integer k, if it exists, such as the sum of the digits of n taken to the successive powers of p is equal to k * n.
+We want to find a positive integer k, if it exists, such as the sum of the digits of n taken to the successive powers of p is equal to k * n.
 In other words:

 Is there an integer k such as : (a ^ p + b ^ (p+1) + c ^(p+2) + d ^ (p+3) + ...) = n * k